flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/notifications-plugin/notifications-plugin.md

+---
+sidebar_position: 2
+---

 # 📦 Notifications plugin

-The notifications plugin can be easily added to your custom FLOWX.AI deployment to **enhance the core platform capabilities with functionality specific to sending various notifications.**
+Notifications plugin can be easily added to your custom FLOWX.AI deployment.
+The plugin will **enhance the core platform capabilities with functionality specific to sending various notifications.**

-The plugin offers the possibility to:
+You have the possibility to send various types of notifications:

+* email notifications
-* send various types of notifications: email notifications or SMS templates to mobile devices
+* SMS templates to mobile devices

 :::caution
-To send notifications via SMS channel, a third party provider for SMS communication is needed, for example, [Twilio](https://www.twilio.com/).
+To use the plugin to send notifications, via SMS channel, a third party provider for SMS communication is needed, for example, [Twilio](https://www.twilio.com/).
 :::

 * forward custom notifications to external outgoing services
 * generate and validate OTP passwords for user identity verification

-It also offers the possibility of tracking what notifications have been sent and to whom.
+It also makes it possible to track what notifications have been sent and to whom.

 Let's go through the steps needed to deploy and set up the plugin: